-from the climatological evaporation shown in Figure 3A.)
+Figure 2 shows the climatological net surface heat flux, Q_0 , and SST for the entire globe.
+Several patterns are evident.
+(Note that the spatial structure of the climatological latent heat flux can be inferred from the climatological evaporation shown in Fig. 3a).
 In general, the tropics are heated more than the poles causing warmer SST in the tropics and cooler SST at the poles.
 Also, there are significant zonal asymmetries in both the net surface heat flux and SST.
 The largest ocean surface heat losses occur over the western boundary currents.
 In these regions, latent and sensible heat loss are enhanced due to the strong winds which are cool and dry as they blow off the continent and over the warm water carried poleward by the western boundary currents.
 In contrast, the ocean's latent and sensible heat loss are reduced in the eastern boundary region where marine winds blow over the cool water.
 Consequently, the eastern boundary is a region where the ocean gains heat from the atmosphere.
 These spatial patterns exemplify the rich variability in the ocean-atmosphere climate system that occurs on a variety of spatial and temporal scales.
-In particular, seasonal conditions can often be quite different from mean climatology.
-The seasonal warming and cooling in the north Pacific and eastern equatorial Pacific are discussed later.
+In particular, seasonal conditions can often be quite different than mean climatology.
+In Section III, we discuss the seasonal warming and cooling in the north Pacific and eastern equatorial Pacific.